 This part of the form is dedicated to employee information and attestation.
 An employee is required to complete the form by their first day of employment.
 Their answers and signature attest that they are being accurate and truthful or they could face perjury penalties.
 An employer’s obligation for Section One is to ensure the employee completed the section correctly.

 This part of the form deals with employer review and verification.
-An employer is required to complete Section Two within three business days of an employee’s first day on the job.
+An employer is required to complete Section Two within three business days of an employee’s date of hire (meaning the first day they work for pay).
 The employee will provide the required Form I-9 documents for which the company will examine and vouch for the apparent authenticity of the documents and eligibility for employment.
 Perjury penalties apply to this section as well, in the case that information is falsified.

 WHY BE I-9 COMPLIANT?